microsoft/TouchDevelop/README.md

 * `runner`: the run-time system for *generated* TouchDevelop apps; that is, once a TouchDevelop script is packaged as an app (webapp, cordova app, etc.), `runner.js` is the runtime system and the stub is in `webapp`
-* `shell`: shell app used by Azure and node-webkit
+* `shell`: shell app used by Azure and node-webkit; basically a way to serve files locally
 * `storage`: code for syncing your locally-stored scripts and the cloud storage, in the TouchDevelop application
 * `tools`: internal tools that are part of the build (pre-processing)